Anal Fistula

 Anal Abscess | One of the most common causes of anal fistulas is anal abscesses.
 Anal glands, located around the anus, are responsible for secreting mucus to facilitate smooth bowel movements.
 When these glands become infected or blocked, it can lead to anal abscesses, which may ultimately result in the formation of an anal fistula. |

-Rectal Diseases | Conditions such as Crohn's disease or rectal inflammation (ulcerative colitis) can cause inflammation within the rectum, and this inflammation can spread to surrounding tissues, leading to the formation of an anal fistula. |
+Inflammatory Bowel Diseases | Conditions such as Crohn's disease or ulcerative colitis can cause inflammation within the rectum, and this inflammation can spread to surrounding tissues, leading to the formation of an anal fistula. |

-Hemorrhoids | Internal haemorrhoids are swollen masses or lumps inside the anal or rectal region.
-When internal haemorrhoids become infected or inflamed, they may lead to the development of an anal fistula. |
+Haemorrhoids | Haemorrhoids are swollen masses or lumps inside the anal canal.
+When haemorrhoids become infected or inflamed, they may lead to the development of an anal fistula. |

-Perianal Infections | Other infections, such as skin diseases, perianal infections, or trauma, can sometimes also result in the formation of an anal fistula. |
+Other Perianal Infections | Other infections, such as skin diseases, perianal infections, trauma, or cancer, can sometimes also result in the formation of an anal fistula. |

 Surgical specialists will examine the skin around the anus to check for symptoms such as redness, pus, bleeding, and more.
 Suppose a fistula is suspected to be complex or challenging to locate.
 In that case, doctors may consider using Magnetic Resonance Imaging (MRI) for more accurate and precise observation of the fistula tract between its internal and external openings, providing the most effective treatment for patients.